Symptoms of knee osteoarthritis

 Exercise is vital for managing knee osteoarthritis.
 A combination of walking, muscle strength training targeting your legs, balance training, range of motion exercises, and general fitness training is recommended to help reduce pain and improve function in your knee.
 Water-based (aquatic) exercises may be beneficial to ease the pressure on your joints.
 Your doctor or physiotherapist can advise you on appropriate exercises to help manage your symptoms.

-Non-steroidal anti-inflammatory drugs may be suitable for some people to help relieve OA pain.
-Other medications that may provide some benefit for relieving the pain of knee osteoarthritis include oral paracetamol.
+Non-steroidal anti-inflammatory drugs may be suitable for some people to help temporarily relieve acute flare up pain associated with osteoarthritis.
+Other medications that may provide some benefit for temporarily relieving the pain of knee osteoarthritis include oral paracetamol.
 Speak with your doctor about the right medications for your condition.

 Other nonsurgical options